- Oops!Something went wrong.Please try again later.

 Or for Anglo Asian Mining:

-When making comparisons between similar businesses, investors may find ROCE useful.
-In our analysis, Anglo Asian Mining's ROCE is meaningfully higher than the 12% average in the Metals and Mining industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
+ROCE is commonly used for comparing the performance of similar businesses.
+In our analysis, Anglo Asian Mining's ROCE is meaningfully higher than the 13% average in the Metals and Mining industry.
+We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
 Regardless of the industry comparison, in absolute terms, Anglo Asian Mining's ROCE currently appears to be excellent.

-Do Anglo Asian Mining's Current Liabilities Skew Its ROCE?
+Anglo Asian Mining's Current Liabilities And Their Impact On Its ROCE

-Anglo Asian Mining has total liabilities of US$24m and total assets of US$156m.
-As a result, its current liabilities are equal to approximately 15% of its total assets.
-The fairly low level of current liabilities won't have much impact on the already great ROCE.
+Anglo Asian Mining has total assets of US$166m and current liabilities of US$29m.
+Therefore its current liabilities are equivalent to approximately 18% of its total assets.
+This is quite a low level of current liabilities which would not greatly boost the already high ROCE.

 The Bottom Line On Anglo Asian Mining's ROCE